buildtesters/buildtest/docs/gettingstarted/query_test_report.rst

 buildtest keeps track of all tests and results in a JSON file.
 This file is read by **buildtest report** command to extract certain fields from JSON file and display them in table format.
-We use python `tabulate <https://pypi.org/project/tabulate/>`_ library for pretty print data in tables.
 Shown below is command usage to query test reports.

 .. command-output:: buildtest report --help